Navajo Preparatory School: Navajo Methodist Mission

 In 1891, Mary L. Eldridge and Miss Mary Raymond were sent by the Women’s Home Missionary Society of the Methodist Episcopal Church to build a mission to administer to the spiritual needs of the Navajos in Jewett, known today as Hogback, New Mexico.
 Mrs. Mary Eldridge Tripp initially opened her cabin in 1896 as a day school for Navajo children.
 In 1899, a three-bedroom school house opened in Hogback, New Mexico.
 The school house consisted of three rooms.
 Two rooms were used as dorms; one for a boy’s side and the other for a girl’s side, the last room which was in the middle of the two rooms was used as the classroom.
 In 1899, a boarding school was attached to the school building.
 There were thirteen Navajo children enrolled as boarding students and twenty three white students as day students.
 From 1896 to 1903, the cabin that started the United Methodist Mission School was expanded.
 There was a new school house, new dormitory, and a new dining room built.
 Native American children that attended the school were so far away from home that they had trouble adjusting to the life they now lived by.
-Teachers would get frustrated not at the children, but rather at the fact that their teaching techniques did not seem to be effective.
+Navajo children who attended the Mission Schools were forcibly taught to abandon their traditional Navajo spiritual and family ways and assimilate to Western ways of life.

 Livestock and farming was a great part of the school’s historic character.
 Without the staff and students at the Mission, the students and staff would have little to eat because of how low the school budget became.
 More land was purchased in 1913 for fruit trees to be planted.
 There were one hundred acres of land for livestock and planting of crops, with ten acres of school ground.
 Children grew various types of food, such as fruit trees and vegetables.
 In 1911, Farmington experienced its heaviest rainfall ever.
 With a flood watch on 5 October 1911, children were still put to bed because the staff thought that the water would never reach their campus.
 On 6 October 1911 the Mission staff received a phone call at midnight that Durango, Colorado had three feet of water.
 Children were woken, given a blanket, and a loaf of bread.
 The flood hit the campus at four in the morning.
 The flood was half mile wide below the junction of the San Juan and Animas Rivers, and the main channel was forty feet deep.
 With no insurance, the loss to the Methodist amounted to $34,000.